 The Wegweiser is intended to serve as a guide for all of us in unclear situations, provide support for appropriate behavior and make our culture of trust tangible.
 This Code of Conduct extends from dealing with colleagues and business partners to advice and support for unclear situations (for example, the use of expense receipts, dealing with gifts, dealing with conflicts, etc.).

-We do not use carpets in our trade fair booths, we rely exclusively on FSC certified, untreated wood, use low-energy lighting options, avoid single-use items and also take sustainability into consideration in our catering decisions.
+We do not use carpets in our trade fair booths, we rely exclusively on FSC-certified, untreated wood, use low-energy lighting options, avoid single-use items and also take sustainability into consideration in our catering decisions.

 In outfitting our stores, we use natural materials exclusively such as regionally grown untreated ash wood.
 Linoleum and steel are also used.

-As a sustainable, innovative mountain sports brand, we try to keep the ecological footprint for our films and photo shoots as small as possible.
 Our guidelines for film and photo shoots, for example, specify that we do not take any pictures from helicopters.
 If aerial views are necessary, we use electrical drones.
 In addition, we try to limit air travel as much as possible.
 Flights and car travel initiated by us to photo shoot locations are recorded and offset.

 In general, we follow the "by fair means" principle for mountaineering and biking: the activities shown in our films and pictures should be “self-powered” to the greatest extent possible without artificial/ technical aids such as lifts or helicopters.

-Our content should convey respect for mankind and nature.
+Our content should also convey respect for mankind and nature.
 We support responsible mountain and bike sports, as represented, for example, by the German Alpine Association (DAV) or by the German Initiative Mountain Bike (DIMB).